andry81/orbittools--sgp4/README_EN.txt

 https://www.danrw.com/sgp4/
 https://github.com/dnwrnr/sgp4

-Partially refactored to use C++ std types and std functions.
+Partially refactored to apply common namespace, and use C++ std types and std functions.

 C++ SGP4 Satellite Library

-The original library patched to fix these issue:
+The original library patched to fix these issues:

-1. All double's replaced by dd_real from QD library to decrease precision fluctuation to the minimum in certain cases.
+1. Fix trigonometric range before call and after call to triginometric functions because of sloppy QD arithmetic outside and inside a function call.

-2. uint64_t in DateTime and all time related classes replaced by floating point value to avoid truncation of the ticks fraction part.
+2. All double's replaced by dd_real from QD library to decrease precision fluctuation to the minimum in certain cases.

-3. Fix trigonometric range before call and after call to triginometric functions because of sloppy QD arithmetic outside and inside a function call.
+3. uint64_t in DateTime and all time related classes replaced by floating point value to avoid truncation of the ticks fraction part.

 All patches improved precision from ~1 meter per 100km altitude along velocity vector in certain routines up to 10^-7 meters per 100km altitude along